appoptics/appoptics-bindings-node/.github/README.md

 [@appoptics/apm-bindings](https://www.npmjs.com/package/@appoptics/apm-bindings) is an NPM package containing a binary node add-on.

-The package is installed as a dependency when the AppOptics APM agent ([appoptics-apm](https://github.com/appoptics/appoptics-apm-node)) is installed.
+The package is installed as a dependency when the AppOptics APM Agent ([appoptics-apm](https://github.com/appoptics/appoptics-apm-node)) is installed.
 In any install run it will first attempt to install a prebuilt add-on using [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) and only if that fails, will it attempt to build the add-on from source using [node-gyp](https://github.com/nodejs/node-gyp).

 This is a **Linux Only package** with no Mac or Windows support.